interactivethings/catalog-docs/docs/guides/react.md

 > Catalog itself is a React app.
 You can use its components to document your code more effectively.

+You can write your complete style guide in Markdown files, including interactive components.
+But Catalog also supports creating pages using JavaScript and React components directly, which allows you to do some interesting things:

+- import your components (and any code) like you'd do in any React app
+- include any other components, not just Specimens
+- use any data fetching or application state on pages and in Specimens
+- let static typecheckers like [Flow](https://flow.org) or [TypeScript](https://www.typescriptlang.org/) check your Specimens (preventing you from writing wrong documentation)
+- generate pages programmatically

+You can also mix pages from Markdown and JavaScript files.

 ## `Catalog`

 The main `Catalog` component accepts all [configuration options](/api/configuration) as props.
 Use it directly with `ReactDOM.render()`.